ncskth/traffic_tracking/esp32_helper/README.md

 ### esp32 helper board
 This program makes the esp32 output voltages and enables control of the LED over serial.
 It is running at 115200 baud with the standard bit configuration.
+It uses ESP-IDF with platformio.

 Voltages are outputted as
 ```